faustodavid/ListPool/README.md

 ## Introduction

-When performance matter, ListPool provides all the goodness of ArrayPool with the usability of IList and support for Span.
+When performance matter, **ListPool** provides all the goodness of ArrayPool with the usability of IList and support for Span.

-It has two variants ListPool and ValueListPool.
+It has two variants `ListPool` and `ValueListPool`.

 Differences: